-Volunteers are all adults, including parents and students, who work collaboratively with the school staff team to support children with their learning and development.
+Volunteers are all adults, including parents and students taking part in work experience, who work alongside the school staff to support children with their learning and development.

 At Hillcross Primary School we welcome those wishing to support the school and value the contribution they make to school life.
 We believe that the involvement of parents, carers and volunteers in children's education is vital and we encourage active participation in many ways.